Cart

 • The battery level indicator is located on the battery itself.
 On the top of the battery, press the button in the middle of the battery and the surrounding LED lights will indicate the battery level.
 When all four lights are lit (three green and one red) = 75-100%, 3 = 50-75%, 2 = 25-50%, and 1 (red only) = 0-25%.

-• The charge power is located on the top of the frame below the seat.
+• The charging port is located on the top of the frame below the seat.

 • The kickstand is located on the opposite side and moves in the opposite direction.